RolandHewage/Template-Salesforce/sfdc_record_update_to_gsheet_row/README.md

 # Update a row in Google sheets when a record is updated in Salesforce

 ## Intergration use case
 At the execution of this template, each time a record is updated in salesforce, Google Sheets Spreadsheet row will be updated containing all the defined fields of particular SObject.
-Users need to provide the name of the SObject they wish to log into the GSheet as a configuration parameter (`sf_object`) prior to the execution.

 ## Supported versions